sawyerwatts/Checklists/operations.md

 ## Monitoring/Alering

+- [ ] How are the logs, metrics, and tracing?
 - [ ] Related to timeouts, how long is a yellow warning?
 - [ ] Are log levels warning/error/critical relayed to a ticketing system?
 - [ ] How many/rate failures/errors is too many over what period?